JGAguado/ElectroLab/docs/source/getting_started.rst

 - ✅ Before plugging or unplugging any jumper wires, make sure the board is turned off:

-    - If you are using the USB power, the switch has to be in position *AUX* and the USB cable disconnected.
-    - In case you are powering it from the Auxiliar interface, the switch has to be in position *USB* and nothing is connected to the Auxiliar Interface connector.

 - ✅ Assembly the circuit following a known order, it will save you time in case you get lost.

-- ✅ Check that there are not any wire connecting 5V to :term:`GND`.
+- ✅ Check that there are not any wire connecting 3.3V to :term:`GND`.

 - ✅ Connect the USB cable or the Auxiliar Interface in order to power the board.